 History plays a central role within the curriculum at North Wootton Academy and is fundamental to our wider school mission of creating ‘Leaders of Lynn’.
-King’s Lynn and Norfolk has enjoyed a rich history and we feel it is essential that pupils have a clear understanding of this within the wider British and World context as a basis in which to develop pride in their community, their county and their country 2014 National Curriculum for history aims to ensure that all children:
+King’s Lynn and Norfolk have enjoyed a rich history and we feel it is essential that pupils have a clear understanding of this within the wider British and World context as a basis in which to develop pride in their community, their county and their country.
+The 2014 National Curriculum for history aims to ensure that all children:

 These skills are developed through progressing through a chronological history of British history from Stone Age to present day and is organised as follows:

 The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.

 In Year 1 & 2 pupils learn about the Stone Age, Iron Age and early Invaders and Settlers

 In Year 3 & 4 pupils learn of Middle Ages as well as the Ancient Civilizations of Greece

 In Year 5 & 6 pupils learn from Victorian times until the present day as well as a focus on ‘The Crusades.’

 Generally, the school aims to teach within a chronological order; however, with mixed age classes some adaptation is required to ensure a coherent understanding.